 Redefine Brand

 Finally, remember that changing your brand image takes more than redesigning packaging or rolling out a new logo.
 These visual elements are merely artistic representations of the more significant idea behind your brand.
 When undertaking a major rebranding project, remember that putting a new coat of paint on rotten boards is only a temporary solution.
-Your packaging design company will help you create a unique visual representation of your company with a utilitarian purpose – delivering your product to the consumer – but it can’t fix a broken institution with a blurry self-image.
+Your packaging design company will help you create a unique visual representation of your company with a practical purpose – delivering your product to the consumer – but it can’t fix a broken institution with a blurry self-image.

 Address Core Issues: Unlike a brand refresh, a complete rebrand is a change in brand positioning.
 Be sure to address the problems with the current market position before concerning yourself with superficial elements.